AdamRose1/Cloud_Hacking/Flaws.Cloud.md

 Next, ssh into the ec2 instance we created, run the command 'lsblk' to find the attached volume, and then mount the volume by running: sudo mount /dev/xvda /mnt

 Step 4: Go to /mnt and look around for credentials.
-Checking in /home/ubuntu/.bash_history shows a username and password of flaws:nCP8xigdjpjyiXgJ7nJu7rw5Ro68iE8M
+Checking in /home/ubuntu/.bash_history shows a username and password of: flaws:nCP8xigdjpjyiXgJ7nJu7rw5Ro68iE8M

 Step 5: Use these credentials to login to http://4d0cf09b9b2d761a7d87be99d17507bce8b86f3b.flaws.cloud